aadityapattabhiraman/PyTorch/tensor.md

 New shape: torch.Size([3, 224, 224])
 ```

-## There are a lot of other features in PyTorch, but font care cause for one time use you can gpt it.
+## There are a lot of other features in PyTorch, but dont care cause for one time use you can gpt it.

 ### We are done.